Hollywood Mobile Grooming Expands with New Brick-and-Mortar Store in Downtown Burbank

 Dedication to Community and Shelters

 The company's dedication to giving back doesn't stop there.
-Hollywood Mobile Grooming is actively involved with Hollywood Rescue Grooming, a nonprofit organization that oHers grooming services to pets in shelters.
+Hollywood Mobile Grooming is actively involved with Hollywood Rescue Grooming, a nonprofit organization that offers grooming services to pets in shelters.
 By ensuring that every pet looks and feels their best, the company plays a crucial role in helping these animals get adopted faster.
-The new Burbank location will continue to support these eHorts, with a portion of proceeds from select services and products going towards shelter initiatives and rescue operations Hollywood Grooming
+The new Burbank location will continue to support these efforts, with a portion of proceeds from select services and products going towards shelter initiatives and rescue operations (Hollywood Grooming).

 Grand Opening Celebration